-Your home is filled with useful items that can be recycled and reused to keep you organized.
-Do you use toilet paper or eat cereal?
-Is there an empty soda box in your kitchen?
-What you may think of as trash can be given a new life as storage for common items around the house.
+Tired of living amidst clutter?
+Get organized without spending a ton of money.
+Your home is likely filled with many useful items, such as toilet paper rolls and cereal boxes, that can be repurposed to keep you organized.
+What you might think of as trash can be given a new life as storage for common items around the house.

-Here are a few imaginative ideas to get you started.
+Here are some cheap organization ideas to get you started.

 01 of 11